 3. Company Culture

 During my three years at the large consulting firm, I witnessed numerous restructurings, frequent changes to the C-Suite, and people coming and going all the time.
 That made me feel like I was almost working for a new company each year.

-Especially when there was a CEO change, the environment at times felt chaotic.
+The environment at times felt chaotic, especially when there was a CEO change.
 Sadly, I never even met my manager face-to-face in my three years at the firm because my manager was located in a completely different city.
 All of these changes and a lack of support from my direct manager left me feeling unstable, despite the big company name.

 What’s different at Collective Insights is that the partners who founded the company are committed to making it great because it has all stemmed from their vision.
 They strive to create a business that fits the needs of the employees, and this has led to a family-feel among coworkers.
-The transparency of our leadership is also what makes Collective Insights different, and how much they take their employees into consideration.
+Our leadership is transparent and consistently take employees’ viewpoints into consideration – which sets Collective Insights apart from other firms.

-Like many others that work here, I truly enjoy the culture that we have built at CI, and while our company will continue to evolve with new growth and new people joining, I know every new employee will still hear “Welcome to the CI family.”
+Like many others that work here, I truly enjoy the culture that we have built at CI, and while our company will continue to evolve with continued growth and new people joining, I know every new employee will still hear, “Welcome to the CI family.”

 Everyone’s experience in consulting is different – but I hope my opinions will be helpful if you’re debating between joining a large or small firm.
 Please reach out to me if you have any questions or want to discuss anything further.